 JJ Almond – Director of Assembly Hall Theatre and Tunbridge Wells Museum and Art Gallery

 Producer and Director, JJ Almond took up post in May 2016 as Director of Assembly Hall Theatre, later adding the Tunbridge Wells Museum and Art Gallery to his role.
 Central to his early plans was to embark on the vital work to future-proof the theatre for coming generations.
-He is the theatre lead for a £42 million capital development project that will deliver a new theatre in the centre of the town.

 As part of a strategy of audience development, JJ is introducing a more vibrant line-up on stage, focusing on popular theatre and musical touring productions, and high profile one-night events across the music and comedy genres, with the longer-term goal to introduce in-house producing from 2020/21.
 As part of this, he recently appointed seasoned theatre professional, Carole Winter, as the theatre’s first ever in-house producer.

 A Creative Learning Department has been established, with the aim of putting community engagement at the heart of the organisation’s work, and as part of this JJ, and his team, are introducing a comprehensive education and outreach programme to increase youth participation.